By developing awareness, we aim to create a more inclusive campus.

 For Faculty and Staff

-SafeZones Training for Faculty and Staff offers faculty, graduate teaching assistants, and staff offers peer-led inclusivity training to promote safer and more secure living, learning and research environments for WashU’s LGBTQIA* students.
+SafeZones Training for Faculty and Staff offers faculty, graduate teaching assistants, and staff inclusivity training to promote safer and more secure living, learning and research environments for WashU’s LGBTQIA* students.
 To schedule a training contact Anna Shabsin.
 SafeZones Training for Faculty and Staff is funded by the Office of the Vice Provost for Faculty Affairs and Diversity.

 1.0 – Awareness: Examining Culture